-3.21.
+3.23.
 The Software Evidence Claim (swevidence)

-This claim contains descriptions, lists, evidence or measurements of the software that exists on the device.
-The defining characteristic of this claim is that its contents are created by processes on the device that inventory, measure or otherwise characterize the software on the device.
+This claim contains descriptions, lists, evidence or measurements of the software that exists on the entity.
+The defining characteristic of this claim is that its contents are created by processes on the entity that inventory, measure or otherwise characterize the software on the entity.
 The contents of this claim do not originate from the software manufacturer.